Types of modules

-- The aggregator Create an archive from the Archie package compresses received files to a zip archive.
+- The Archive aggregator Create an archive compresses received files to a zip archive.

-- The aggregator Aggregate to CSV from the CSV package merges multiple strings from a scv file into a single row.
+- The CSV aggregator Aggregate to CSV merges multiple strings from a scv file into a single row.

-- The aggregator Compose a string from the Tools package combines several strings together into a single string.
+- The Tools aggregator Compose a string combines several strings together into a single string.